cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 ### Step 4: Build Statistical Model
 * models created to predict the number of `ebikes`
-* Built 3 Statistical Regression Models
+* built 3 Statistical Regression Models including:
+   * Ordinary Least Squares (OLS)
-   * including a Linear Regression with 8 models using list method
+   * Linear Regression with 8 models using list method
+   * Generalized Linear Model (GLM)
-* Built Classification Regression Model
+* built Classification Regression Model
+   * Logistic Regression

 ## Results
 > (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)